Need help figuring out what ACH payments are and how to use them for your business?

 What Are ACH Payments?

 ACH payments are electronic payments made directly from one bank account to another through the Automated Clearing House (ACH) network.
 These secure and convenient payments allow funds to be transferred quickly and easily between bank accounts.
+Accepting ACH payments has several benefits.
 ACH is a safe and reliable way for businesses to accept payments.
 It simplifies receiving money and reduces the risk of payment fraud.